MohdShayan/Were-You-Misguided-/README.md

 # Vite React Project: Khul Ja Sim Sim

 This project is a simple React app that demonstrates a magical "Khul Ja Sim Sim" door animation with a button click.
-The door parts animate as they move to reveal a hidden message.
+The door parts animate as they move ....
 This app uses [Vite](https://vitejs.dev/) for fast development and hot module reloading.

 ## About Vite